+APPENDIX:

-APPENDIX: Responsible Conduct of Research Plan for Fellowship Applicants
+Responsible Conduct of Research Plan for Fellowship Applicants

-Outline all previous, current and future instruction.
+Outline all previous, current and future instruction on the responsible conduct of research.
 These plans may include coursework as well as individual and/or group training sessions with faculty and should detail the duration and frequency of instruction.
 The mentor's role in promoting and ensuring the responsible conduct of research must be described.

 Please note, participating in online courses alone will not be considered sufficient instruction in the responsible conduct of research.
-In addition, while training in professional ethics, ethics in clinical research, or the ethical use of vertebrate animals is commendable and recommended, these topics are not sufficient to cover all aspects of responsible research conduct.
+In addition, while training in professional ethics, ethics in clinical research or the ethical use of vertebrate animals is commendable and recommended, these topics are not sufficient to cover all aspects of responsible research conduct.

-Responsible Conduct of Research includes most of the professional activities that are related to a research career and specifically encompasses the following nine areas:
+Responsible conduct of research includes most of the professional activities that are related to a research career and specifically encompasses the following nine areas:

-- a.
-Conflict of interest personal, professional and financial - b.
-Policies regarding human subjects, live vertebrate animal subjects in research and safe laboratory practices - c.
-Sponsor/fellow responsibilities and relationships - d.
-Collaborative research including collaborations with industry - e.
-Peer review, including confidentiality and disclosure of participation by anyone not directly assigned to the materials under review - f.
-Data acquisition and laboratory tools; data management, sharing and ownership - g.
-Research misconduct and policies for handling misconduct - h.
-Responsible authorship and publication, with topics including fabrication, falsification and plagiarism - i.
+- 1. Conflict of interest personal, professional and financial - 2.
+Policies regarding human subjects, live vertebrate animal subjects in research and safe laboratory practices - 3.
+Sponsor/fellow responsibilities and relationships - 4.
+Collaborative research, including collaborations with industry - 5.
+Peer review, including confidentiality and disclosure of participation by anyone not directly assigned to the materials under review - 6.
+Data acquisition and laboratory tools; data management, sharing and ownership - 7.
+Research misconduct and policies for handling misconduct - 8.
+Responsible authorship and publication, with topics including fabrication, falsification and plagiarism - 9.
 The scientist as a responsible member of society, contemporary ethical issues in biomedical research and the environmental and societal impacts of scientific research

-Document requirements: Word or PDF, 3 pages max, Arial 11 font, 1 inch margins, single spaced is acceptable.
+Document requirements: Word or PDF, three-page maximum, Arial 11-point font, 1-inch margins, single spaced is acceptable.